Diigoo-Tech-Ind/ArthaChain/TOKENOMICS.md

 ## Comparison with Other Models

-### Similar to Ethereum (EIP-1559)
+### Gas Fee Burn Mechanism

-ArthaChain's gas fee burn mechanism is similar to Ethereum's EIP-1559, which burns base fees.
-However, ArthaChain uses a progressive burn rate (40% to 96%) compared to Ethereum's fixed percentage.
+ArthaChain's gas fee burn mechanism uses a progressive burn rate (40% to 96%) that adapts based on network conditions and transaction volume.

-### Similar to BNB (BEP-95)
+### Real-time Fee Processing

-Like Binance Coin's BEP-95 upgrade, ArthaChain burns gas fees in real-time.
-The key difference is ArthaChain's adaptive distribution model that rewards multiple network roles.
+ArthaChain burns gas fees in real-time with an adaptive distribution model that rewards multiple network roles.

 ### Unique Features